rohan-deshpande/trux/docs/README.md

 ### `API ⇆ Trux ➝ UI`

-Unidirectional data layer for reactive user interfaces.
+A unidirectional data layer for reactive user interfaces.

----
+## Introduction

 Trux is an easy-to-use, lightweight and effective way of managing mutable data for your client side JavaScript app.